-- 1 yd of thin red ribbon
+- 1 yard of thin red ribbon

-Making the filling
+1. Making the filling

 - Once the mixture is cool enough to handle, cover your hands with a bit of oil.
 Place a tablespoon of the mixture in the palm of your hands and form balls with it.Insert the candy sticks into the balls.
 Set them aside.

-Making the hard caramel cover
+3. Making the hard caramel

 - Mix sugar, flavoring, coloring, water, and syrup in a saucepan and boil over medium heat.
-Insert a food thermometer at the beginning and remove saucepan from the fire when it reaches 265 °F [130°C].
+Insert a food thermometer at the beginning and remove the saucepan from the fire when it reaches 265 °F [130°C].

 - Immediately cover the balls in the hot caramel and place them on the silicone liner to cool.
 If the cover is too thin you can do a second pass starting with the first lollipop.If the caramel starts to harden before you finish return to the fire until it melts again.
 Be careful not to go too far or it will burn.Let them cool to room temperature before eating.

 - Serve right after they cool down, or store in a tight-fitting plastic tray at room temperature.
 You can also wrap them in food-safe plastic and decorate per instructions above the recipe